 Marvel fans have waited nearly three years for the official premiere of Disney’s Loki live-action television series.
 Following the official trailer drop in December and the equally gripping subsequent March trailer, Disney has shared even more details about the latest Marvel installment.
-Now, the time for the God of Mischief’s debut on the small screen is upon us: Loki’s release date is set for June 11 on Disney+.
+Now, the time for the God of Mischief’s debut on the small screen is upon us: Loki’s release date is set for June 9 on Disney+, a late-in-the-game switch from the original premiere date of June 11.

 Loki’s arrival will be a pleasant surprise, especially as there was an extended wait time for the series’ launch.
 In March 2020, production paused because of the COVID-19 global pandemic, which affected filming for several Disney+ shows.
 Of course, production was eventually able to resume, and Disney wasted no time getting Loki ready for mass consumption.
 Cue the delightfully obsessive Easter egg YouTube videos avid fans will post as soon as the series is finally available.
 Before you make plans to stay up way too late to catch Disney+ and Marvel’s next ambitious series the second it drops, here’s everything to know about Loki: